How Search Works

 Pseudo-code idea:

-function searchAllContent(searchString, data):
+function searchAllContent(searchString, data) {

-results = []
+results = [];

-for each contentType in data:
+for (const contentType in data) {

-score = calculateScore(searchString, item)
+const score = calculateScore(searchString, item); //Or CalculateBlogPostScore

-results.add({item: item, score: score, type: contentType})
+results.push({ item: item, score: score, type: contentType });

-return results
+return results;

 This approach allows the search to look through all content types efficiently.

-Step 5: Ranking and Returning Results
+Step 5: Ranking, Normalizing, and Returning Results

 Pseudo-code idea:

-function getTopResults(results, n):
+function getTopResults(results, n) {

-sortedResults = sortByScore(results)
+sortedResults = sortByScore(normalized);

-return topN(sortedResults, n)
+return topN(sortedResults, n);

 Special consideration is given to always include social links and prioritize project results, as these are often the most relevant to users.